 Microsoft Copilot for M365 is generally safe for workplace use on a corporate plan.
-Our verdict for a typical 50–500 person company handling client or regulated data: Approved.
-Prompts and responses stay within your Microsoft 365 tenant boundary, inherit existing tenant permissions, and are not used to train foundation models.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Approved.
+Microsoft states prompts, responses and Graph data are not used to train foundation LLMs, and the interaction stays inside a tenant your admins already govern.
 The biggest real risk is oversharing: Copilot surfaces whatever the user already has permission to see, so sloppy SharePoint permissions become very visible.

 | Vendor | Microsoft |